daniel-orlov/quotes-server/docs/003_Potential_questions_and_answers_to_them.md

 It might be that I have already added that by the time you are reading this:

-+ Add more tests for the client (I think that it is not enough), especially integration tests.
++ Add more integration tests and client tests (I have already added a few, but I would like to add more)
 + Finish infrastructure setup (in another repo, since it is not a part of this project - [repo link](https://github.com/daniel-orlov/quotes-infra)